Quantum groups and Nichols algebras acting on conformal field theories: Vertex Algebras and Screening Operators

-This is what is commonly known as the \emph{screening operator}, although some authors use the term for any $\resY(a)$ while others require screening operators to additionally preserve a given choice of a Virasoro action. \end{definition}
+\end{definition} Some authors use the term \emph{screening operator} for any $\resY(a)$, others require screening operators to additionally preserve a given choice of a Virasoro action. \begin{example} Applying the definition (or for $(\alpha,\beta)\in \Z$ the previous formula) gives

-\begin{example} By using the explicit series in the preceding section or directly applying the above formula we easily yield:

-In particular the third equation shows to which extend $\zem_\alpha$ \emph{fails} to be a derivation. \end{example}

-Note that it is not a-priori true that the series converges, this will be checked below in the concrete cases at hand.